Technical University of Cluj-Napoca: Administration

-Like all universities in Romania, the Technical University of Cluj-Napoca is headed by an elected Senate (Senat), representing the academic staff and the students.
-The Senate elects its Standing Bureau (Birou Senat), consisting of the Rector, Prorectors, and Chancellor.

-The Senate has 67 members, including the Standing Bureau.
+Like all universities in Romania, the Technical University of Cluj-Napoca is headed by a Rectorate (executive) and an elected Senate (Senat), representing the academic staff and the students.
+The Senate elects its Standing Bureau (Birou Senat), consisting of the President of Senate, 3 Vicepresidents, 1 Chancellor and 1 student..
+The Senate has 108 members, including the Standing Bureau.
 The Senate also elects the Academic Council (Consiliul Academic).
-As of 24 June 2008, it consisted of 20 members; the president of the council is Nicolae Burnete.
+The actual President of the Senate is Prof. Nicolae Burnete, Dr. Eng.
+The actual Rector is Prof. Vasile Țopa, Dr. Eng., who is heading the Executive Board including 7 vicerectors and a general administrative director.

 Facilities

 Technical University of Cluj-Napoca is the second largest university in the city of Cluj-Napoca.
 The university buildings are spread across the city.
 The university has two student housing areas: